Cycling and walking are critical to a sustainable transportation future. In European cities renowned for their public transit,

 across Capitol Avenue and under the 25' elevated LRT into the BART station.

-- Foot bridges across the creek channel and PG&E easement will be needed near each station to provide access across those barriers.
+- Foot bridges across the creek channel and PG&E easement are currently planned near the School/Park station.

 Installation and Operation:Ground-level impact on the property owners (Santa Clara Valley Water District and PG&E) is expected to be minimal with